Meera Bagh

 The leading banks that have branches in Meera Bagh are State Bank Of India, ICICI Bank, HDFC Bank, Axis Bank, Uco Bank, Federal Bank and Centurion Bank of Punjab.
 Along with the banks there are showrooms of leading sport brands like Adidas, Reebok.
 The residents of the society are also enjoying the newly opened salon's and Gymnasium and a plethora of facilities like Spa, Ayurvedic Treatment, Hair Cut, Bridal Make-up.

 Meera Bagh crossing witnesses massive traffic jams several times a day on both up and down carriageways of the Outer Ring Road.
 To ease traffic flow at the crossing, the authorities have constructed a two-lane Elevated flyover (Meera Bagh to Vikas Puri) on the south-to-north approach, i.e., for traffic coming from Janak Puri and moving towards Peeragarhi (Both Connected with Metro Stations).

 Meera Bagh is benefited by Line 5 of Delhi Metro that run between Mundka and Inderlok/Kirti Nagar.
 The closest metro rail station from Meera Bagh is Peeragarhi.

 Phase III of Delhi Metro has Line 5 being extended on both sides.
 The line is extended to Bahadurgarh in Haryana from the western end (Mundka), and to New Delhi Railway Station from the eastern end (New Ashoka Park).
 Line 5 also has a historical value as it is the first standard gauge railway line in the country.

 Meera Bagh will be covered by Delhi Metro rail network in Phase IV which will be completed in 2021.
 The colony will fall on the line that will run along Outer Ring Road in north and west Delhi.
 According to tentative plans, this metro rail line will run between Sanjay Gandhi Transport Nagar in north Delhi and Sagarpur in west Delhi, passing through Madhuban Chowk, Peeragarhi, Meera Bagh, Uttam Nagar and Dabri crossing.
+A 3.4km elevated corridor between Vikaspuri and Meera Bagh was inaugurated in 2016.